amprabhleenkaur/Pragra-git/src/April11/readme.md

 committed to main branch.
 2. We create a branch using git branch branchName
 3. To switch to that branch we do, git switch/checkout branchName
 4. To know all the branches, do git branch
 5. To create and switch to new branch, we do git checkout -b branchName
 6. To see working of different branches, we have to commit them first.
 7. To delete a branch, we do git branch -d branchName but make sure we are already on a different branch while deleting the other branch.
-8.
+8. To know remote branches as well, do git branch -a   -> (a for all)
+9.